 - Use borrowed light

 23. Work in the Wrong Order

 A typical hierarchy of works for the renovation of a derelict property is as follows:

-- STRIP BACK AND SALVAGE WHAT CAN BE REUSED: Private individuals can get rid of waste for free at local authority tips.
+- Strip back and salvage: Private individuals can get rid of waste for free at local authority tips.
 Salvage anything of value and store for reuse or sell on via eBay or a salvage yard

 Removing structural elements such as load-bearing walls, chimney breasts, lintels, columns, piers or buttresses, or cutting out roof timbers without compensating for the alteration can lead to disaster.
 The building may not collapse — although this is not unheard of — but it will lead to major movement in the building, followed by all manner of problems, from stuck windows and doors to warped floors and partial collapse of walls, roof or chimney stack.

 An experienced builder will be able to identify which components are structural and how to compensate for their removal.
 The building inspector will want to know of any changes and how you propose to deal with them, and they may request calculations from a structural engineer.